 Note: Powdered sulfur may stain fabrics a dark color.
 When using powdered sulfur, do not breathe in the powder as it can be moderately toxic.
 Additionally, users should read and understand product information before use.

-Contact your local health department, municipal waste authority or your local fire department for proper disposal in accordance with local, state and federal laws.
+Contact your local health department, municipal waste authority, or your local fire department to find out how to conduct proper disposal in accordance with local, state and federal laws.

 Remember to keep the area well ventilated to the outside (i.e., windows open and fans in exterior windows running) for at least 24 hours after your successful cleanup.
 You may want to request the services of a contractor who has monitoring equipment to screen for mercury vapors.
 Consult your local environmental or health agency to inquire about contractors in your area.